Drug and Alcohol Awareness and Prevention

 - Eligibility Restriction

-Other Sanctions: Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Dean of Student Affairs or designee.
+Other Sanctions: Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Dean of Student Success or designee.

 It provides an efficient way to quickly offer kudos and recognition to those doing well in their academic environment, or to employees who make a positive contribution, either a gesture or action, that makes SCC a great place to work.

-- Kudos can be used to recognize students who have demonstrated academic excellence in a particular course.
-Or a kudos can help to provide encouragement for students who are making an impact in the classroom through their respect, accountability, compassion and intervention skills.
-Students receive email notification when this kudo is raised.
+- Kudos can be used to recognize students who have demonstrated academic excellence in a particular course, or kudos can help to provide encouragement for students who are making an impact in the classroom through their respect, accountability, compassion, and intervention skills.
+Students receive an email notification when this kudo is raised.